Vimy Militaria

 What's New!

-Welcome to the latest Vimy Militaria update of 2024!
-This month's additions include a large variety of British Victorian material, as well as some singles and groups to scarcer Canadian First World War units, and some Canadian Second World War groups as well.
-Highlights include a Second World War RCAF group with a scarce King's Commendation for Valuable Service in the Air awarded for bravery during a 1948 expedition in the Canadian Arctic to survey the location of the Magnetic North Pole, and a nice Canadian double long service group to a Canadian RCAMC officer.
-As always, I encourage you to contact me directly with your wants, as I am happy to keep these on file and to contact you if something in your area of interest arrives; my active servicing of client want lists results in a large quantity of incoming material never making it to the website, and is the reason that my updates are less frequent, so if you have not sent me your wants, please consider taking advantage of this service.
+Welcome to the first Vimy Militaria update of 2025!
+This list includes a significant amount of Canadian First World War and Second World War groups and singles, as well as a wide variety of British medals, including some to scarcer units.
+I encourage you to contact me directly with your wants, as I am happy to keep these on file and to contact you if something in your area of interest arrives; my active servicing of client want lists results in a large quantity of incoming material never making it to the website, and is the reason that my updates are less frequent, so if you have not sent me your wants, please consider taking advantage of this service.

 Please keep visiting regularly!